molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Spying on existing methods

 We have used `jasmine.createSpy('name')` to create a standalone spy and have injected it into the constructor.
-Explicit constructor injection is a straight-forward and recommended way to provide a dependency.
-It is also the predominant dependency injection strategy in Angular.
+Explicit constructor injection is straight-forward and used extensively in Angular code.

+<aside class="margin-note">Spy on object methods</aside>

 Sometimes, there is already an object whose method we need to spy on.
 This is especially helpful if the code uses global methods from the browser environment, like `window.fetch` in the example above.